 I have to agree with my aunt – I like this even better than the steamed version.
 I split this cake in half and shipped half to my parents, and kept the rest for our family.
 I’ll be making another one of these this weekend for Chinese New Year – my boys loved this.

-I wrote an extensive post last year all about Chinese New Year Traditions with lots of links to books and other resources about the Chinese New Year if you’re interested in learning more.
+For more recipes, check out my post on 16+ Lunar and Chinese New Year Recipes.
+I also wrote an extensive post last year all about Chinese New Year Traditions with lots of links to books and other resources about the Chinese New Year if you’re interested in learning more.

 Here are some more recipes to inspire you to cook for Chinese New Years: